How to structure pytest-geo for large shapefiles

 ]

 Implement a deterministic cache policy in your CI runner to mount read-only shapefile bundles.
-When cache misses occur, fallback to synthetic generators that produce statistically representative geometries rather than downloading multi-gigabyte archives.
+When cache misses occur, fall back to synthetic generators that produce statistically representative geometries rather than downloading multi-gigabyte archives.
 Isolate worker environments using ephemeral containers or isolated temp directories to prevent cross-test state pollution.

 Security & Scoping Boundaries